We're updating our terminology in Jira

 Outliers in your weekly trend chart

 When you see a sharp increase in the median cycle time, it’s considered an outlier.
-Although you may be able to close issues, you must not overlook a spike in your cycle time.
+Although you may be able to close work items, you must not overlook a spike in your cycle time.

 • Use the weekly comparison chart to reflect on what happened during the cycle time and lead time in your pipelines.

-• Drill down to your issues and analyze the bottlenecks to get insights into deployments.
+• Drill down to your work items and analyze the bottlenecks to get insights into deployments.

 Different ways to reduce your cycle time